jeanc18rlos/dental-vip-cms/src/pages/en/contact.md

 heading:
   display: true
   classname: section-reasons
-  title: We're at your fuckin service
+  title: We're at your service
   content: '<p class="dv-subtitle text-center">If you need additional information,
     want to make an inquiry, suggestions or reserve space on agenda, we can attend you by phone, using the form below or sending an email to  <a href="mailto:contacto@dentalvip.com.ve"